Kiah Collier

 After a ProPublica-Texas Tribune investigation found courts failed to report juvenile mental health hospitalizations to the federal firearm background check system, lawmakers from both parties are backing bills to ensure compliance with the law.

-Two air monitoring initiatives are moving forward in Laredo after an analysis by the news outlets showed that a plant emitting ethylene oxide elevated the estimated lifetime cancer risk for nearly 130,000 people, including over 37,000 children.
+Two initiatives are moving forward after our analysis showed that a plant emitting ethylene oxide elevated the estimated lifetime cancer risk for nearly 130,000 people.

 The EPA Has Identified 23 U.S. Facilities Whose Toxic Air Pollution Puts People at Risk